-In connection with the separation of three executives from the Company during 2015 and in accordance with their respective employment agreements with the Company, the Company accelerated the vesting of certain unvested stock options, RSAs and PSUs.
-These RSAs and PSUs are reported as "Vested" in the respective tables below.
+In connection with the October 2016 separation of one executive from the Company and in accordance with his employment agreement with the Company, as amended, the Company accelerated the vesting of certain unvested stock options, RSAs and PSUs.
+The accelerated RSAs and PSUs are reported as "Vested" in the respective tables below.